CMSgov/bcda-app/scripts/ndjson_to_csv/README.md

 ## Setup
 ### Install Python
 Running this script requires that you have Python 3 installed on your machine.
-Mac OS ships with Python 2 and 3, but Windows users will need to manually install.
+Mac OS ships with Python 3, but Windows users may need to manually install.

 You can download the most recent version of Python at [python.org/downloads](https://www.python.org/downloads/).